heig-vd-dai-course/heig-vd-dai-course/17-java-udp-programming/COURSE_MATERIAL.md

   - my-isolated-network
 ```

+As networks is an array, you can add multiple networks to a container if needed.

 #### Run the network again with the isolated networks

 Start all containers again.
 You should notice that the broadcast emitters do not